Rough-legged buzzard: Reproduction

 Sexual maturity is reached at about two years old.
 Breeding generally occurs during May but is variable depending upon dates of arrival at breeding grounds.
-The rough-legged hawk is thought to be monogamous, mating with a single individual for multiple years.
+The rough-legged buzzard is thought to be monogamous, mating with a single individual for multiple years.
 No evidence currently suggest otherwise.

 Rough-legged buzzards look for suitable nesting territory not in spring, like most migratory birds, but in advance - in autumn.
 After the breeding season, they make long-distance prospecting flights, look for a suitable habitat with high rodent numbers, and return to that place the following year.

 Nests are built soon after arrival to breeding grounds and require 3–4 weeks to complete.
 Twigs, sedges, and old feathers are used as building materials.
 Nests are 60–90 cm in diameter and 25–60 cm in height.
 Cliff ledges and rocky outcroppings are preferred nesting sites.
 Females can lay 1–7 eggs but will typically lay 3–5.
 Average egg size is 56.4 mm in length by 44.7 mm in width.
 Minimum incubation period is 31 days, provided almost exclusively by the female.
 The male feeds the female during this incubation period.
 After hatching, young require 4–6 weeks before fledging the nest.
 Fledglings depend on parents to provide food for 2–4 weeks after leaving the nest.

-Rough-legged hawks could nest in association with Peregrine falcons (Falco peregrinus).
-Peregrines chasing away small rodent predators from their nesting territory and Rough-legged Hawks could use these hot spots as a nesting territory.
+Rough-legged buzzards may nest in association with peregrine falcons (Falco peregrinus).
+Peregrines chase away small rodent predators from their nesting territory and rough-legged buzzards could use these hot spots as a nesting territory.